AI

 Start with your actual technical capability.
 Do you have ML engineers on staff?
 Do you run GPU infrastructure for other workloads?
 If no to both, proprietary makes more sense.

 Calculate your expected API volume honestly.
-Token-based pricing from vendors is public.
+Token-based pricing from vendors is public, and multi-model routing can cut inference costs by up to 85% by directing simple tasks to cheaper models.
 Compare that to the all-in cost of infrastructure, staffing, and maintenance.
 Include the cost of downtime.

 Look at your compliance requirements.
 If you need SOC 2, HIPAA, or similar certifications, proprietary vendors have already done that work.
-Enterprises in healthcare and finance lean on closed-source solutions specifically for this reason.
+71% of tech teams choose off-the-shelf solutions to accelerate time-to-value, and compliance is a big reason why.

 Evaluate your risk tolerance.
-With 42% of companies abandoning most AI initiatives, do you want to bet on a complex implementation?
+With only 5-20% of AI pilots resulting in high-impact enterprise deployments, do you want to bet on a complex implementation?
 Or do you want to reduce variables?

 Consider timeline.
 Proprietary platforms deploy in days.
 Open source deployments take weeks to months.
 If you’re trying to prove value quickly, speed matters.